2020 Enthusiast of the Year Moray Callum

 2020 ConcoursUSA – Roaring into the 20’s

 The 2020 Concours presents a look at the automotive industry “past, present and future” as we Roar into the 20’s.
 A retrospect in design, engineering and innovation both American and Foreign.
-Beginning with the early 1920’s Jazz Age…
+Today we highlight the early 30’s.
+In early 1930 America is battling the Great Depression which adversely affected the automotive sales, dropping by over 70 percent.
+Although sales were diminishing automotive design and engineering were reaching new levels.

 Congratulations to our 2019 Award Winners.
 Follow the link below for a complete list of all winners.